an Easter devotion

 Something special is going on this week, friends.

 It's something that is so much bigger than this small candle business, and that I am SO beyond thankful for:

 When we celebrate Good Friday and Easter Sunday, and we are rejoicing a BIG love.
 We are born imperfect, but Easter represents the sacrifice that allows us to be forgiven and have a chance at that everlasting life with God (John 3:16!).
 A TRUE CELEBRATION!
 At my church back home, we celebrated with music, dancing, balloons, and just let that JOY of God's love fill our hearts on this happy day!

-This week, Antique Candle Co.™ invites you to rejoice and reflect with us as we humble ourselves with Easter Story devotions for this Resurrection celebration.
+This week, Antique Candle Co.™ invites you to rejoice and reflect with us as we humble ourselves with devotions for this Resurrection celebration.
 We pray you also find JOY in the Easter story!